OndiekiFrank/gallery/README.md

 3. Push all your changes to the repository.
 4. Ensure that the website visible through Render shows "MILESTONE 2", "MILESTONE 3", and "MILESTONE 4".

-## Important Note

-Please ensure that all changes are properly tested before merging branches and deploying to production.